nextgis/docs_ngqgis/source/molusce.rst

 * Error (prediction does not match real data)

 .. figure:: _static/molusce_validation_en.png
-   :name:
+   :name: molusce_validation_pic
    :align: center
    :width: 22cm

-We also have a detailed video on using MOLUSCE plugin that you can watch on `YouTube <https://youtu.be/F4j1fTyCuy4?si=Bfl98KrkV_BgDW8e>`_.
+We also have a detailed videos on using MOLUSCE plugin that you can watch on YouTube:

+* `LULC change detection and prediction with free QGIS tool.
+Land Use Change Simulations <https://youtu.be/F4j1fTyCuy4?si=Bfl98KrkV_BgDW8e>`_

+* `Separate spatial variables for simulation and Model Save/Load <https://youtu.be/GVrk_uLJbuA?si=2iEyBCz5yBQbwKIo>`_